12 (innovative) mobile banking features for 2025 you need to know

 - Manage third-party services data access

-As you can see, all these features – whether from the research by iSky or Insider Intelligence – seem quite generic.
-However, it’s really the basic functionalities (account management and security & control) executed correctly that make for the base of the best mobile banking apps.
+As you can see, all these features are quite generic.
+However, the basic functionalities (account management and security & control) executed correctly make for the base of the best mobile banking apps.

 It gets more diverse down from number 7, as you can see in the table above.
 For example, there’s a big stress on credit card management in the US (numbers 2, 5, 7, 8, 9, 14), a tendency that isn’t reflected in other researched countries.

-Here’s another disparity: while Americans want to be able to initiate transfers, payments or similar pre-login (number 12), the inhabitants of Canada, the UK, and other countries don’t find it that important (numbers 25, 29, 25 respectively).
+Here’s another disparity: while Americans want to be able to initiate transfers, payments, or similar pre-login (number 12), people in Canada, the UK, and other countries don’t find it that important (numbers 25, 29, 25 respectively).

 While users share the same basic needs, the further we go, the more variations we’ll find.
 It’s important to recognize that the “ideal” user experience varies from country to country.